opencast/pyCA/readme.rst

 detailed list of supported versions, have a look at the `Travis configuration`_.

-While we will continue to support Python 2 for some time, we recommend using Python 3 if possible.
+While we will continue to support Python 2 until the end of 2019, we recommend using Python 3 if possible.